mickfuzz/phd4/_posts/thesis_chapters/2024-3-2-Literature_review.md

 MOVE UP - MERGE
 I propose that this environment is a fertile research base to jointly create learning activities with a wider potential application.
 To facilitate this goal I have taken a design-based approach which acknowledges the importance of context in educational research [@brown_design_1992].

+## Currently Parked from Literature REVIEW

+### Mantle of the Expert as a processes drama

+A way of leveraging some of the processes outline above in a schooling context.

+The salient features of MoE.
+    Broadly speaking, Mantle of the Expert draws on three teaching modalities: inquiry learning; drama for learning (closely related to dramain-education, or, as it is sometimes called, process drama); and what we might call “expert framing” [@aitken_dorothy_2013].

+Heathcote discusses authenticity in detail in her writings [@heathcote_dorothy_1984].
+The focus on authenticity,  to align  needs interest and object interests - see notes - and the creative work of the facilitator to align them
+In an illustrative case study on computing the needs interests are to respond to the percieved authentic need of a scenario, and the object interest was the subject matter of learning to the computer system to carry out a task.

+Writing in role or writing in action is a technique used in MoE [@hinton_workplace-focused_nodate]

+Rainer and Bolton explore some of the rigidity of the MoE approach in terms of time allocated and other factors.
+Rainer outlines a wider scope of a process drama [-@rainer_drama_2012].

+**Other forms of process dramas and STEM education**

+MoE is one form of  other process drama.
+Others exist.
+They share similar aims.
+MoE can be seen as formulaic [@rainer_drama_2012], or prohibitively time consuming [@heathcote_drama_1994].

+Rainer chapter [@rainer_drama_2012] also highlights authenticity in different phases, both in activity and in assessment to aid metacognition.

+Existing research shows value in STEM education to address barriers associated with identity issues [@fields_picking_2013; @gill_process_2012].

+My own work with Manchester Met University drama education department explored the value of coding in role.  [@caldwell_drama_2019]